NickJorgensen/Mixtris/README.md

  8. In the cmd prompt type: `zip -r ./${PWD##*/}.nw *`  A file called Mixtris.nw will be created.
  9. Rename the file "node-webkit.app" to "Mixtris.app" … Finally, double click "Mixtris.app" to start Mixtris.

+####Uninstall
+ 1. Backup the folder called "mixtrisFiles" found in your installed Mixtris application folder.
+You can copy these back in if you decide to reinstall Mixtris.
+ 2. Make sure Mixtris is closed
+ 3. Drag your installed Mixtris application folder to the trash or recycling bin.
+Thats it!